 - Video game content that has been developed or modified ('modded') to promote violence or hatred against an individual with the attributes noted above.

-Please remember that these are just some examples, and don't post content if you think that it might violate this policy
+Remember, these are just some examples.
+Don't post content if you think that it might violate this policy.

 What happens if content violates this policy